Symmetry properties of stable solutions of semilinear elliptic equations in unbounded domains: Introduction

 with Allen-Cahn's nonlinearity $f(u):=u-u^3$.

-A series of seminal papers~\cite{Modica1979,Caffarelli1995,Caffarelli2006,Kohn1989} establishes that when $\eps\to0$, the level sets of patterns of \eqref{ANG_Intro_EquationEps} become (local) area-minimizers in $\Omega$.
+A series of seminal papers~\cite{Modica1979,Caffarelli1995,Caffarelli2006,Kohn1989} establishes that when $\eps\to0$, the level sets of patterns of \eqref{ANG_Intro_EquationEps} converge to minimal surfaces in $\Omega$.
 From a rescaling $x\leftrightarrow \eps x$, i.e., zooming around the origin, equation~\eqref{ANG_Intro_EquationEps} at the limit $\eps\to0$ reduces to equation~\eqref{ANG_Intro_EquationSemilineaire} in $\R^n$.
-According to the above, the level sets of stable solutions in $\R^n$ should be area-minimizers of $\R^n$ (in particular, they should be minimal surfaces).
-It is know that a minimal surface of $\R^n$ is necessarily a hyperplane if and only if $n\leq7$~\cite{Simons1968,Bombieri1969}.
+According to the above, the level sets of stable solutions in $\R^n$ should be minimal surfaces in $\R^n$.
+These are known to be necessarily hyperplanes if and only if $n\leq7$~\cite{Simons1968,Bombieri1969}.
 Regarding a minimal surface which is also the graph of a function defined on $\R^{n-1}$, we gain one dimension: such a surface is necessarily a hyperplane if and only if $n\leq8$~\cite{DeGiorgi1965,Bombieri1969,Cabre,Jerison2004}.
-This brings De Giorgi to state the following conjecture. \begin{conjecture}[De Giorgi] Let $u$ be a solution of $-\Delta u=u-u^3$ in $\R^n$, such that $\vert u\vert<1$ and $\D_{x_n}u>0$.
+This brought De Giorgi to state the following conjecture. \begin{conjecture}[De Giorgi] Let $u$ be a solution of $-\Delta u=u-u^3$ in $\R^n$, such that $\vert u\vert<1$ and $\D_{x_n}u>0$.
 The level sets of $u$ are hyperplanes, at least if $n\leq 8$. \end{conjecture} The fact that the level sets of $u$ are hyperplanes means that $u$ is \emph{flat}, {i.e.}, $u$ is $1$-d symmetric.
-It should be noted that the assumption $\D_{x_n} u>0$ implies that every level set of $u$ is the graph of a function defined on $\R^{n-1}$.
+It should be noted that the assumption $\D_{x_n} u>0$ implies that every level set of $u$ is the graph of a function defined on $\R^{n-1}$, which explains why the conjecture is stated for $n\leq 8$ and not $n\leq 7$.

-A vast litterature is devoted to De Giorgi's conjecture (see~\cite{Wei2018} for a state of the art).
+A vast litterature is devoted to De Giorgi's conjecture (see~\cite{Wei2018,Farinaa} for a state of the art).
 The conjecture is proved by Ghoussoub and Gui~\cite{Ghoussoub1998} in dimension $n\leq 2$, by Ambrosio and Cabré~\cite{Ambrosio2000} in dimension $n=3$, and by Savin~\cite{Savin2003,Savin2009} in dimension $4\leq n\leq 8$ under the additional assumption

 A counter example is provided by del Pino, Kowalczyk and Wei~\cite{DelPino2008} in dimension $n\geq 9$ (this counterexample satisfies~\eqref{ANG_Intro_HypotheseSavin}).
 The conjecture is still open for dimensions $4\leq n\leq 8$ without the additional assumption~\eqref{ANG_Intro_HypotheseSavin}.
 Note that the proofs are, in general, valid for a rather large class of nonlinearities, and not only for Allen-Cahn's nonlinearity~\cite{Cabre,Alberti2001,Savin2009}.
 Analogous results have also been obtained for non-compact Riemannian manifolds without boundary~\cite{Farina2013a,Farina2013b}..